kvloewenstein/unit-2-fullstack-project-k-loewenstein/README.md

 | :--- | :--- | :--- | :--- |
 | 🟡 `POST` | `/api/auth/signup` | Create a new user account | 🌎 Public |
 | 🟡 `POST` | `/api/auth/login` | Login with email & password | 🌎 Public |

 ---
+<a name="future"></a>
+## 🔮 Future Features

+Several features have been scoped out for future development to expand the functionality of SkinSync.

+### Feedback & Community
+- Implement a public feedback page where users can post reviews about products
+- Allow users to discuss what worked or didn’t work for them (like a forum)

+### Integration with External APIs
+- Fetch new product data from skincare APIs or public product databases
+- Compare prices or availability across different stores

+### User Profile Customization
+- Allow users to personalize their profile with an avatar or their own photo
+- Option to manage profile settings and preferences

+### Advanced Search, Sort & Filtering
+- Implement dynamic filtering and sorting on the product recommendation page (by skin type, skin condition, or product type)
+- Add a full-text search bar to quickly find products

+### Admin Improvements
+- Enhance CRUD operations: Admin dashboard for easier product management
+- Option to update, delete, or add products directly from the admin interface

+---